Module Configuration and the Setup Skill

 The module.yaml File

-Section titled “The module.yaml File”Each module declares its identity and configurable variables in an assets/module.yaml inside the setup skill.
+Section titled âThe module.yaml FileâEach module declares its identity and configurable variables in an assets/module.yaml file.
+For multi-skill modules, this lives inside the setup skill.
+For standalone modules, it lives in the skillâs own assets/ folder.
 This file drives both the prompts shown to the user and the values written to config.

-code: mymodname: "My Module"description: "What this module does"module_version: 1.0.0default_selected: falsemodule_greeting: > Welcome message shown after setup completes.
+code: mymodname: 'My Module'description: 'What this module does'module_version: 1.0.0default_selected: falsemodule_greeting: > Welcome message shown after setup completes.

-my_output_folder: prompt: "Where should output be saved?" default: "{project-root}/_bmad-output/my-module" result: "{project-root}/{value}"Variables with a prompt field are presented to the user during setup.
+my_output_folder: prompt: 'Where should output be saved?' default: '{project-root}/_bmad-output/my-module' result: '{project-root}/{value}'Variables with a prompt field are presented to the user during setup.
 The default value is used when the user accepts defaults.
 Adding user_setting: true to a variable routes it to config.user.yaml instead of the shared config.

 Help Registration Without Configuration

-Section titled “Help Registration Without Configuration”You may not need any configurable values but still want to register your module with the help system.
-This is worth doing when:
+Section titled âHelp Registration Without ConfigurationâYou may not need any configurable values but still want to register your module with the help system.
+Registration is still worthwhile when:

 - The skill description in SKILL.md frontmatter cannot fully convey what the module offers while staying concise